iced-rs/iced/ROADMAP.md

 `iced_native` will need to group widgets to perform layouting and process some events first for widgets positioned on top.

 `iced_wgpu` will also need to process the scene graph and sort draw calls based on the different layers.

-### Multi-window support
-Open and control multiple windows at runtime.

-I think this could be achieved by implementing an additional trait in `iced_winit` similar to `Application` but with a slightly different `view` method, allowing users to control what is shown in each window.

-This approach should also allow us to perform custom optimizations for this particular use case.

 ### Animations
 Allow widgets to request a redraw at a specific time.